Injured in a car accident in Las Vegas? What you need to know

 You are legally entitled to seek compensation if the other driver was at fault.
 But unless you take the right steps, you may not get everything you deserve.

-To help get you your money as quickly as possible, our Las Vegas personal injury lawyers recommended you take the following 10 steps following an accident in Clark County:
+To help get you your money as quickly as possible, our Nevada personal injury lawyers recommended you take the following 10 steps following an accident in Clark County:

 1. Was someone hurt?
 Remain at the scene